solid-contrib/solidservers.org/README.md

-# Test Suite for Solid
+# Solid Test Suite
 [![Join the chat at https://gitter.im/solid/test-suite](https://badges.gitter.im/solid/test-suite.svg)](https://gitter.im/solid/test-suite?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Solid's test suite is maintained by [the test suite panel](https://github.com/solid/process/blob/main/panels.md#test-suite) and sponsored through an [Open Collective](https://opencollective.com/independent-solid-test-suite).
+Solid's test suite is maintained by the [Solid test suite panel](https://github.com/solid/test-suite-panel) and sponsored through an [Open Collective](https://opencollective.com/independent-solid-test-suite).
 You can show your support by donating even just 1 USD there, and we'll add you or your logo to our list of sponsors.